sendwithus/competencies/Competencies/Competency-Squad-Health-Checks.md

 # Competency - Squad Health Checks

-A lot of companies experiment with ways of measuring and visualizing how their teams are doing.
-A systemic approach with clear visualization can reduce some of the guessiness.
+Squad health check is a clear visualization technique for measuring how a team is doing.

 ## How do you prove it?

-* You have run through the "Squad Health Check" exercise more than once with your teammates
+* You have run through the Squad Health Check exercise more than once with your teammates

 * You're able to discuss who the health check model is for, and some of the benefits of reviewing team cohesion

 * You can speak to why this exercise should carry with it no incentives

-* You're familiar with (or have improved upon) the structure of the Squad Healtch Check RTB template.
+* You can give examples of for each of the measures used  with your team's Squad Health Check.

 * Team mates are generally satisfied that the exercise happens on a quarterly basis, and the previous results are reviewed at the start of the next session.